Library and Other Resources

-All students should be familiar with the library databases pertinent to their discipline, and comfortable asking the librarians for help finding the appropriate databases and books, and accessing that content.
-Learn more about the librarians at Southern.
+All graduate students should be familiar with the databases pertinent to their respective disciplines, and comfortable asking the librarians for help finding the appropriate databases and books, and accessing that content.
+Learn more about the librarians at SCSU.

 Buley Library also has a guide for citation in APA, MLA, and other styles: Buley Library Citations and References